spexod/iSLAT/README.md

     cd iSLAT
     pip install -r requirements.txt

-To launch iSLAT, simply type:
+To launch iSLAT, simply type (if something goes wrong, you might just need to update some of your python packages):

     cd iSLAT
     python iSLAT.py